MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

 ## BNPL

-The rise of BNPL services has significantly changed how consumers — especially young adults — access credit.
+The rise of BNPL services has significantly changed how consumers — especially young adults (Gen Z) — access credit.
 These services offer short-term installment payments with minimal upfront verification and no interest if payments are made on time.
 However, this convenience may come at the cost of untracked debt accumulation, missed payments,and difficulty predicting long-term financial stress.

 Despite growing BNPL adoption, traditional credit systems often fail to monitor